vsrinivas/fuchsia/tests/story_shell/README.md

 # story_shell test

 This test executes the story shell.
 Below is the sequence of actions and verifications.
-All actions and verifications are driven by the user shell.
+All actions and verifications are driven by the session shell.
 The story shell just responds.

 * Create a story and start it.